rocklabs-io/ic-token/spec.md

 ##### getTransactions

 Returns an array of transaction records in the range `[start, start + limit)`.
-Implementations are allowed to return less TxRecords than requested to fend off DoS attacks.
+To fend off DoS attacks, this function is allowed to trap, if limit is greater than the limit allowed by the token.
+This function is also allowed to trap if `start + limit > historySize()`

 ```js
 public query func getTransactions(start: Nat, limit: Nat) : async [TxRecord]